stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

-I guess our silly voices were not convincing enough, so Alex decided that he __[Tim laughs]__ had to get *other people* things to say.
+I guess our silly voices were not convincing enough, so Alex decided that he __[Tim laughs]__ had to give *other people* things to say.

 #### TIM

-And I think...
-John Henry did one as well?
+And I think John Henry did one as well?

 #### BEN